unibas-tilics/tilics/articles/article-125-euler-path.md

 <!-- END TITLE -->

 <!-- BEGIN BODY -->
-The city of Königsberg is split by a river into 4 land masses.
-Those are connected by 7 lovely bridges that invite to a walk.
-The best route is of course the one which crosses each bridge exactly once.
+The city of Königsberg is split by a river into four separate land masses.
+They are connected by seven lovely bridges, which are pedestrian friendly.
+The best route would be to cross each bridge exactly once of course.
 But what is this route?
-Leonard Euler showed that unfortunately no such route exists in Königsberg, thereby he introduced the world to graphtheory, a tool to study one of the most important structures in computer science.
+Leonard Euler showed that unfortunately no such route exists in Königsberg, thereby introducing to the world graph theory, a tool to study one of the most important structures in computer science.
 <!-- END BODY -->